chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 struct {
    uint64 timestamp_precision;
    uint64 timestamp;
-} ExpirationTimestmap;
+} ExpirationTimestamp;
 ~~~

-The ExpirationTimestmap fields are defined as follows:
+The ExpirationTimestamp fields are defined as follows:

 - "timestamp_precision" is an 8-octet integer, in network byte order, representing the granularity of the timestamp,
   i.e., the target to which the timestamp is rounded for loss of precision.